 Some people use daily controller medicines for EIB.
 If you do, make sure you take it exactly as instructed.

 Think about exercising indoors if it is very cold or if pollution or allergen levels are high.

 If you do exercise outside during cold weather, wear a scarf over your mouth and nose.
 Some people also use a special device or mask to exercise outdoors when it is very cold.

 Recommended sports and activities

 Any activity can cause asthma symptoms.
 Sports and activities with short bursts of activity, rather than long periods of activity, are usually better for people with asthma.
 According to the American Academy of Allergy, Asthma, and Immunology, some sports may be less likely to trigger symptoms.
-The warm, humid environment, the use of upper body muscles, and the body position while swimming may be good for people with asthma.
+The warm, humid environment, the use of upper body muscles, and the body position while swimming may be good for people with asthma (exercise-induced or not).
 One warning, the chemicals used to treat swimming pools are a problem for some people.
 Other recommended activities and sports include:

 Sports that may increase the chance of symptoms include:

 However, with proper management and preparation, most people with EIB can take part in any sport or physical activity.

 More Information About Asthma in the Health Library